charles-fox/DGOD/README.md

 ```

-# Training the Faster R-CNN and FCOS for Driving Datasets
+# Model install and setup

 We recommend the users to use '[Anaconda'](https://docs.anaconda.com/anaconda/install/linux/) to create a virtual environment.
 The following command can be used to create a new environment needed for replicating the results in this paper.
 ```